apache/activemq-artemis/docs/user-manual/en/ha.md

 message to all its clients informing them which server it is scaling down to before disconnecting them.
-At this point the client will reconnect however this will only succeed once the server has completed scaledown.
+At this point the client will reconnect however this will only succeed once the server has completed the scaledown process.
 This is to ensure that any state such as queues or transactions are there for the client when it reconnects.
 The normal reconnect settings apply when the client is reconnecting so these should be high enough to deal with the time needed to scale down.